ktdiedrich/vision-rag/docs/TSNE_VISUALIZATION.md

 ## Overview

-The Vision RAG system now supports generating 2D visualizations of the high-dimensional CLIP embeddings stored in the RAG database.
+The Vision RAG system supports generating 2D visualizations of the high-dimensional encoder embeddings (CLIP or DINO) stored in the RAG database.
 This helps you:

 - **Understand clustering**: See how similar images group together in embedding space
 - **Identify patterns**: Discover semantic relationships between images